barrelstrength/sprout-docs/docs/fields/name-field.md

+---
+date: 2018-06-25
+description: The Name Field gives you a way to capture your users name with a single input field or manage names in multiple name fields including Prefix, First, Middle, Last, and Suffix.
+---

 # Name Field

 The Name Field gives you a way to capture your users name with a single input field or manage names in multiple name fields: Prefix, First, Middle, Last, and Suffix.